Xinling-Guo/SMAL-DR/README.md

 ## Table of Contents

--Overview
+  - Overview

--System Requirements
+  - System Requirements

--Installation
+  - Installation

--Data and Directory Structure
+  - Data and Directory Structure

--Configuration File (config.json)
+  - Configuration File (config.json)

--Pipeline Tasks (1–6)
+  - Pipeline Tasks (1–6)

--Demo Execution
+  - Demo Execution

--Output Files
+  - Output Files

--Optional: Task Control
+  - Optional: Task Control

--Reproducibility and Best Practices
+  - Reproducibility and Best Practices

--Troubleshooting
+  - Troubleshooting

--License and Citation
+  - License and Citation

-Overview
+## Overview

 Candidate Domain Collection (Task 1):
 Based on the input configuration, SMAL-DR retrieves and organizes candidate domains related to the target HNH-like domain from TED, CATH, and cluster-based databases.
 It downloads corresponding structure and sequence files, organizes them for subsequent analysis, and performs structural similarity searches using Foldseek.